NHSDigital/software-engineering-quality-framework/patterns/deployment.md

 ## Roll-back strategies

 Engineering teams should consider the potential impact to their service of a failed deployment and the appropriate mechanisms to ensure they are able to revert a deployment quickly and easily.
 This failed deployment mechanism should ideally be tested regularly as part of the test lifecycle.
 Ideally this mechanism would be to revert the service to the leg that has not been deployed to.
 In some cases, teams may decide that it is not possible to achieve a roll back, in these cases the deployment must be flagged with Service management and the Engineering management as a “High Risk” deployment.
 Teams should expect to justify why it is not possible to provide a rollback option and should consider alternative risk mitigation activities.

+Particular care should be taken around deployments for serverless architectures with a thought being given to idempotent data workflows and clear version control strategies.
+Other strategies to reduce the risk in such situations are more frequent and smaller changes.

 ## Example deployment pipeline stages